davinapotts/HRIS-System-RMF-Project/4_Implement/Control_Implementation_Summary.md

 # Control Implementation Summary

-The following control implementation statements reflect selected controls from the Moderate baseline tailored for the HRIS system.
+The following control implementation statements reflect selected controls from the Moderate baseline defined in NIST SP 800-53 Rev. 5 and NIST SP 800-53B tailored for the HRIS system.
 Control classifications include common, hybrid, and system-specific responsibilities in accordance with the shared responsibility model.
+The controls included in this repository represent a selected sample of that baseline and are provided for demonstration purposes to illustrate how controls are analyzed, classified, and documented within the system.

 ---